nsiefatfo/muondingu/content/categories/Creators Toolkit/_index.md

 # Start of Selection
 ---
-title: "Blog Stack"
+title: "Creator's Toolkit"
 description: "This is an example category"
-slug: "Blog-Stack"  # Changed slug to lowercase and replaced spaces with hyphens for better URL formatting
+slug: "creators-toolkit"  # Changed slug to lowercase and replaced spaces with hyphens for better URL formatting
 image: "hutomo-abrianto-l2jk-uxb1BY-unsplash.jpg"
 style:
     background: "#2a9d8f"